 Worried or concerned about a child or young person?

-If you are worried that a child has suffered harm, neglect or abuse or, you are worried that a child may be at risk of suffering harm should contact Mrs Kelly.
+If you are worried that a child has suffered harm, neglect or abuse or, you are worried that a child may be at risk of suffering harm should contact the schools designated safeguarding leads

 Alternatively, you can report your concerns to:

 Telephone: 0161 234 5001 (open 24 hours a day, seven days a week)

 If an adult or child is in immediate danger you should ring the emergency services or contact the police on 999